 Is there give and take?
 Is there middle ground?
 NO – not ever.
 There is not on person too dirty for Jesus – He knows everything we have ever done, but He wants us to confess to Him, admit what we have done.
 Confess to Jesus; He is our Intercessor, our Friend, our Redeemer.

-YOU can break the cycle of addictions, single parenting, recreational sex and abortion!
+YOU can break the cycle of addictions, single parenting, fornication, adultery and abortion!
 Women need to admit to wrong living and give it all over to Jesus Christ.
-Divine Appointments will find you – mind found me at work one day many years ago.
+Divine Appointments will find you – mine found me at work one day, not at church.
+Jesus came to my well looking just for ME.